jass-ghuman/COMP2156_Group37_Assignment/readme.md

-readme added for brach 101448727-Jaspreet updated files
+readme added for brach 101448341-Gagan